KDuss/bezel/index.md

 # Bezel
-You are currently reading the documentation of Bezel v1, a web based facet search tool.
+You are currently reading the documentation of Bezel v1, a web-based tool for faceted search.
 Created to use and expand in future versions.

 # Table of content
 * [Client](client_part.md)